MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows-offline.md

 If you previously installed version 9.0.1, it will be replaced with the 9.1 version.
 An 8.x version can run side-by-side 9.x, unaffected by the new installation.

-Unzip the installation files and then run setup.
+Unzip the installation file en_microsoft_r_server_910_for_windows_x64_10324119.zip, navigate to the folder containing RServerSetup.exe, and then run setup.

 1. Double-click **RServerSetup.exe** to start the wizard.
 2. In Configure installation, choose optional components.
 Required components are listed, but not configurable.
 Optional components include: